So many essential questions examples, so little time. Grant Wiggins once said,

 - What are the benefits and consequences of questioning/challenging authority?

-- How does the study of history help us realize that ideas and actions of individuals and groups have consequences and shape events?
+- How does the study of history help us realize that the ideas and actions of individuals and groups have consequences and shape events?

 - How can we be sure of what really happened in our past?